arXiv/html_feedback/README.md

 5. The unclear screenshot issue is caused by changing the scale.
 After designing the new report box, the scale was changed back to the old one, making it clear again.
 I also found that some fonts cannot be captured, which is likely due to them being re-rendered later.
 Tried using rasterizeHTML, but it was not successful.![](assets/image-20230420001656731.png)

 ![image-20230420001808605](assets/image-20230420001808605.png)
+6. We made the screenshot in the form clickable.
+By clicking on the screenshot, it will be enlarged so that users can see the details on it.
+7. The screenshot could not show the exact contents that are highlighted by the users before.
+After modifying, the selected texts stay highlighted in the screenshot.